 “After women give birth,” my Vietnamese mother-in-law explained, “they get coldness.
 Turmeric heats the body and protects against colds or flu.
 Also,” she said, “turmeric makes the skin soft and beautiful again.
-Any woman who just had a baby should apply a turmeric mask and eat dishes such as meat or fish kho nghệ (stewed in fish sauce with turmeric), or chicken simmered with turmeric.”
+Any woman who just had a baby should apply a turmeric mask and eat meat or fish kho nghệ (stewed in fish sauce with turmeric), or chicken simmered with turmeric.”

 Over the years, various pregnant friends and relatives in Huế have told me they worried about how their skin would look afterwards.
 Almost all of them used a postpartum mask of fresh turmeric, usually prepared and applied by their mothers-in-law, to heat the body, soften the skin and clear away acne and even melasma, the blotchy brown facial discoloration sometimes called the mask of pregnancy.